Recent and Upcoming Appearances by Mark Bowen

 Calling all Don Quixotes

 Here, three years after my last post, I am moved to blog again by the superb short story that one of our local treasures, novelist Howard Frank Mosher, has published in another of our local treasures, Northern Woodlands Magazine.
-It comes out seasonally, so it doesn’t grow on one’s shelf like moss.
+It comes out seasonally, so it doesn’t grow on one’s shelf buy ambien like moss.
 I find that I read every issue cover-to-cover.

 Mosher’s piece, Where is Don Quixote?, was published in the Autumn 2015 issue.
-Curiously, the only letter that appeared in the subsequent issue was critical of Mosher’s message, so I wrote the following letter, which has just been published in the current, Spring 2016 issue.
+Curiously, the only letter that appeared in the subsequent issue was critical soma order of Mosher’s message, so I wrote the following letter, which has just been published in the current, Spring 2016 issue.
 It summarizes my present thinking on alternative energy in Vermont pretty well, with the caution that “this is,” as Guy Stewart Callendar wrote about the greenhouse effect back in the 1930s, “a difficult subject: by long tradition the happy hunting ground for robust speculation, it suffers much because so few can separate fact from fancy.”

 Watching the Wind